dksanyal/Name-Parsing/README.md

 ## DATASET

 We use labelled metadata from the National Digital Library of India (NDLI) to train and test our parsers.
 It comprises author names from scholarly IEEE publications indexed by NDLI.
-The dataset is freely available for research purpose.

 Training subset: train.names, train.states.
 Test subset: test.names, test.states.

+The code and dataset are freely available for research purpose.
+We request you to kindly acknowlege this source in case you use them for your purpose.